HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

 1. **Accept**
    - **Meaning:** Lists the media types the client is prepared to accept.
    - **Example:** `Accept: text/html, application/xhtml+xml, application/xml;q=0.9, */*;q=0.8`
-   - **Emoji Insight:** It’s like telling the server, “I can read HTML, XML, or anything else if needed!” 🤓📄
+   - **Under the hood** It’s like telling the server, “I can read HTML, XML, or anything else if needed!” 🤓📄

 2. **Accept-Charset**
    - **Meaning:** Specifies the character sets (e.g., `UTF-8`) the client can handle.
    - **Example:** `Accept-Charset: utf-8, iso-8859-1;q=0.5`
-   - **Emoji Insight:** Think of it as saying, “I can read these alphabets!” 🔤🌐
+   - **Under the hood** Think of it as saying, “I can read these alphabets!” 🔤🌐

 3. **Accept-Encoding**
    - **Meaning:** Lists the content encodings (e.g., `gzip`, `deflate`, `br`) the client supports.
    - **Example:** `Accept-Encoding: gzip, deflate, br`
-   - **Emoji Insight:** This is like telling the server, “Feel free to compress the data in these ways to save bandwidth!” 💨📦
+   - **Under the hood** This is like telling the server, “Feel free to compress the data in these ways to save bandwidth!” 💨📦

 4. **Accept-Ranges** (less common in requests, more in responses, but can appear)
    - **Meaning:** Indicates if the client supports partial downloads (byte serving).
    - **Example:** `Accept-Ranges: bytes`
-   - **Emoji Insight:** It’s like saying, “I can handle receiving chunks of the file if needed!” 📥🔀
+   - **Under the hood** It’s like saying, “I can handle receiving chunks of the file if needed!” 📥🔀

 ---